 Content formats (PDF, HTML, Multimedia)

 Having multiple formats available allows readers to choose what works best for them, with PDF and HTML being the most common.
-Media should include alt texts, and when appropriate/possible a transcript should be provided for audio.
+Images should include alt text, and when appropriate/possible a transcript should be provided for audio.